jakobottar/pl-season-explorer/docs/process_book.md

 ### View interaction

-To more easily see how certain teams did in relatin to each other, we allowed for the highlighting of one or more teams by clicking on the team's bar or name in the points total views.
+To more easily see how certain teams did in relative to each other, we allowed for the highlighting of one or more teams by clicking on the team's bar or name in the points total views.
 This grays out the results for all other teams in all three always-visible views.

 ![Team selection](img/TeamSelection.png)